rserial/flintpy/CONTRIBUTING.md

 ## Additional Notes

-If you have any question feel free to contact us at rserial.
+If you have any question feel free to contact us at @rserial.